Early voting remains intact after Senate Hearing kills measure to cut voting time on 8-1 vote.

 In case you were wanted to know how the vote went…

 I was never sure why this measure was brought, because the GOP put forth a pretty darned effective GOTV program for early voting.
-In fact, it always seemed counter-productive.
+In fact, it always seemed counter-productive, and just shooting ourselves in the foot.

 But, now we can move onto more important things.